Mykonos – Sifnos

 Ferries to Cyclades Islands

-The Mykonos to Sifnos ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Mykonos to Sifnos takes approximately 2 hours and 26 minutes on ferries servicing this route.
-Mykonos to Sifnos ferry duration can range between 2 hours 20 minutes and 2 hours 35 minutes depending on the weather conditions.
+The Mykonos to Sifnos ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Mykonos to Sifnos takes approximately 1 hour 55 minutes on ferries servicing this route.
+The ferry duration for the Mykonos to Sifnos ferry can range between 1 hour 55 minutes and 6 hours 10 minutes depending on the operator that you decide to travel with.

-The first ferry leaves at approximately 16:40 and the last ferry leaves at approximately 18:00.
+The first ferry leaves Mykonos Port at approximately 09:45 and the last ferry leaves at approximately 17:25.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Mykonos to Sifnos is with SeaJets in 2 hours and 20 minutes.
+The fastest ferry from Mykonos to Sifnos is with SeaJets in 1 hour 55 minutes.

-You can book cabins on ferries that sail from Mykonos to Sifnos with SeaJets.
+There are cabins available on ferries from Mykonos to Sifnos with SeaJets.

-The price of a ferry from Mykonos - Sifnos can vary between $119 and $487 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $242, prices can range from $119 and $487.
+The price of a ferry from Mykonos to Sifnos can vary between $228.46 and $489.61 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $245.79, with prices ranging from $112 and $475.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 April 2025

-With 1 sailing per day, you are bound to find a suitable ferry crossing to suit your needs.
-However, there are alternative routes to explore if you require additional flexibility including the Athens to Sifnos ferry.
+The best way to travel from Mykonos to Sifnos is by ferry.
+With 1 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.